 Sure, your data may be stored safely offsite.
 But when a disaster occurs, how long will it take to restore and access that data?

-Consider the value of the data and financial impacts if your organization couldn’t immediately retrieve that information.
-The loss in productivity, revenue and customer trust quickly amounts to thousands of dollars.
+Consider the value of the data and financial repercussions if your organization couldn’t immediately retrieve that information.
+The loss in productivity, revenue, and customer trust quickly amounts to thousands of dollars.

-6. They Only Back Up on Hard Drives or Take Server Snapshots
+Only Using Hard Drives or Server Snapshots to Back Up Data

 We often talk to IT staff that believe backing up their hard drive or taking server snapshots is enough to safeguard their data.